mozilla-l10n/localizer-documentation/tools/fluent/brand_names.md

 close-msg = Do you want to close { -brand-short-name }?
 ```

-`-brand-short-name` is defined as a private message to allow localizers to define custom attributes, for example to store grammatical properties.
+`-brand-short-name` is defined as a *term* to allow localizers to define custom attributes, for example to store grammatical properties.
 Mozilla tools like compare-locales won’t report those attributes as obsolete if the reference language (`en-US`) doesn’t have them.
-Each language is then free to put information about genders, animacy, the first letter being a vowel or not, and any more into attributes of private messages.
+Each language is then free to put information about genders, animacy, the first letter being a vowel or not, and any more into attributes of terms.

 Here's an example in English: